-Yes, the first readers of Hebrews well knew that background.
-They were Christians, but they were Jewish Christians.
-As such, they would have known two famous stories taken from The Book of Fourth Maccabees.[10]
+So the first readers of this epistle knew this background, for they were Jewish Christians.
+As such, they would have known two famous stories taken from The Book of Fourth Maccabees.10

 The first is the story of an aged priest named Eleazar who was brought before Antiochus and ordered to eat swine.
 The king stated, "Before I begin to torture you, old man, I would advise you to save yourself by eating pork, 7 for I respect your age and your gray hairs...."
-[11]

 To this Eleazar replied, "We, O Antiochus, who have been persuaded to govern our lives by the divine law, think that there is no compulsion more powerful than our obedience to the law.
 17 Therefore we consider that we should not transgress it in any respect...
 27 It would be tyrannical for you to compel us not only to transgress the law, but also to eat in such a way that you may deride us for eating defiling foods, which are most hateful to us.
 28 But you shall have no such occasion to laugh at me, 29 nor will I transgress the sacred oaths of my ancestors concerning the keeping of the law, 30 not even if you gouge out my eyes and burn my entrails...
 37 My ancestors will receive me as pure, as one who does not fear your violence even to death.
 38 You may tyrannize the ungodly, but you shall not dominate my religious principles, either by words or through deeds."
-[12]
+12